justinlake/example-components/README.md

 ## Contributing to Example Components

-View the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) to learn how to contribute to this project.
+View the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) to learn how to contribute to this project.

+---

-Repository Setup and Development Workflow
+## Repository Setup and Development Workflow

+View Example Components' project [Development_Guidlines.md](./docs/Development_Guidlines.md)

 ---